ioanadavid99/specialization-profile/README.md

-# cpen-profile
+# Personal Projects
-A series of personal projects as an aspiring UBC CPEN student.
+A series of personal projects as a UBC Electrical Engineering student.